 top of page

-In the 21st century, herbalism sits at a unique junction.
-Some plant medicines have robust clinical evidence while others rely on tradition, anecdotal reports, or small trials.
-St. John’s Wort is a classic example.
-It has shown benefit for mild to moderate depression in multiple meta-analyses.
-At the same time, it can interact dangerously with many medications.
-This double life, effective but sometimes risky, illustrates why “natural equals safe” is a flawed assumption.
+In the 21st century, herbalism finds itself at a unique crossroads.
+Some plant medicines boast robust clinical evidence, while others lean on tradition, anecdotal reports, or small trials.
+St. John’s Wort serves as a classic example.
+It has shown benefits for mild to moderate depression in multiple meta-analyses.
+However, it can also interact dangerously with various medications.
+This duality—effective yet sometimes risky—illustrates why the assumption that “natural equals safe” is fundamentally flawed.

 Little Known and Remarkable Facts